probmods/ppaml2016/chapters/5-vae.md

 }, someZs)
 ~~~~

-Inference in this mode will work... but how well?
+Inference in this model will work... but how well?

-* We have 60K data points to map over if modeling mnist digits.
-* A straight-forward application of VI has *lots* of parameters to
+* This straight-forward application of VI has *lots* of parameters to
   optimize.
-Means and variances of the neural net weights, means and variances
+Means and variances of the neural net weights, means and
-  of a z for each data point.
+  variances of the latent `z` for each data point.
 * Learning the uncertainty in the weights of a neural net could be
   difficult.
+* If we wanted to model MNIST digits we would have to map over 60K
+  data points during every execution.

 There are changes we can make to address these problems:

 ## Improvement 1 - Recognition net

-The default guide gives us a fully factorized guide.
+The default guide gives us a fully factorized guide. i.e. each `z` has
-i.e., each `z` would have its own independent guide distribution (this is mean-field).
+an independent guide distribution.
+(This is called mean-field
+variational inference.)

 Instead, we can generate the guide parameters using a neural net that maps a single image to the parameters of the guide for that image.

-The weights of this net are variational parameters (because they are parameters of the guide).
+The weights of this net are still variational parameters (because they
-Importantly we now have parameters shared across data points.
+are parameters of the guide), but we now have parameters shared across
+data points.

 This technique is one approach to "amortized inference".

 ~~~~